You can reach a caring community resource specialist by calling 2-1-1.

 What parents can do:

-- ask the child where something is and let them point
+- ask the child what something is; give them time to answer

 Dane County Library Services